SPIDER-WOMAN

 Marvel's original Spider-Woman?
 Valerie the Librarian from Spidey Super Stories. |

-Lee realized that the name was fair game for anyone who wanted to use it.
+that the name was fair game for anyone who wanted to use it.
+In 1964, when

-being dropped from the books for a time.
-However, in 1976, DC would go on to
+character begin dropped from the books for a time.
+However in 1976, DC would go

 in Spidey Super Stories #11 (1975).